learn-academy-2022-charlie/database-challenges/Database-Mary-Denise.md

 Which countries have the highest population density?(HINT: starts with Macao) Which is the smallest country by area?
+(HINT: .4)

+SELECT name,surfacearea
+From country
+Order by surfacearea asc

-(HINT: .4) Which is the smallest country by population?
+Which is the smallest country by population?
 (HINT: 50)?
+SELECT name,population
+From country
+Where population > 0
+Order by population asc

 Which is the biggest country by area?
+(HINT: 1.70754e+07) SELECT name,surfacearea
+From country
+Order by surfacearea desc

+Which is the biggest country by population?
+(HINT: 1277558000)

+SELECT name,population
+From country
+Order by population desc

-(HINT: 1.70754e+07) Which is the biggest country by population?
-(HINT: 1277558000) Who is the most influential head of state measured by population?
+Who is the most influential head of state measured by population?
 (HINT: Jiang Zemin)
 Subqueries: WITH

+SELECT name, population , headofstate
+From country
+Order by population desc

 Of the countries with the top 10 gnp, which has the smallest population?
 (HINT: Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)
 Aggregate Functions: GROUP BY